Research Paper By Shiva Kumar Bharathi

 Examples of the purpose of schools include develop reasoning about perennial questions, mastering the methods of scientific inquiry, cultivate the intellect, create positive change agents, develop spirituality, and model a democratic society.
 The purpose and goal of the school is to teach pupils how to think.

-From the above definition it is clearly communicated that fundamental design of a school enables students to think and does not teach them to handle their emotions which is a key part in their life.
+From the above definition, it is clearly communicated that the fundamental design of a school enables students to think and does not teach them to handle their emotions which is a key part in their life.

 The design of doing schooling for 15 years is created out of the necessity of the Industrial Age.
 They need to go through this process to get a job and lead a happy life.
 The school curriculum is filled with over 10 subjects and all of them enable students to understand them logically.
 They don’t have hands on experience on these subjects that they are learning doesn’t serve the purpose of learning.